Canon T5 vs Nikon D800E

 Studio photographers will appreciate that the Nikon D800E (unlike the T5) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the T5 and the D800E have been discontinued, but can regularly be found used on eBay.
+Both the T5 and the D800E have been discontinued, but can regularly be found used on ebay.
 The D800E was replaced by the Nikon D810, while the T5 was followed by the Canon T6.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the T5 and D800E can be found, respectively, in the Canon T5 Manual (free pdf) or the online Nikon D800E Manual.

 So how do things add up?
 Is there a clear favorite between the Canon T5 and the Nikon D800E?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.